arnav2236/csjs/README.md

 If you're interested in these topics, definitely checkout the [much better version](https://github.com/nzakas/computer-science-in-javascript/) of this project.

-Equally recomended is the awesome [Algorithm Visualizer](algo-visualizer.jasonpark.me).
+Equally recommended is the awesome [Algorithm Visualizer](algo-visualizer.jasonpark.me).

 ## Algorithm Implementation/Optimization Hints